 Further information on funding for prospective UK, EU and international postgraduate students.

-A first or good upper second-class honours degree in finance, accounting, economics, business, mathematics or another quantitative subject, such as engineering, physics or computing (or equivalent).
+A first or good upper second-class honours degree (or equivalent qualification) in finance, accounting, economics, business, mathematics or another quantitative subject, such as engineering, physics or computing.

 See international equivalent qualifications on the International Office website.